rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-chapter-3.md

 </figcaption>

 Note that the direction of the paragraph alignment is independent of the writing direction.
-However, script's writing directions and document genres have established preferences for particular paragraph alignments.
+However, scripts’ writing directions and document genres have established preferences for particular paragraph alignments.

-Typographers use various techniques to achieve full justification or to reduce the raggedness of the lines' edges.
+Typographers use various techniques to achieve full justification or to reduce the raggedness of the lines’ edges.
 Here are some of the common ones that are used to extend or shorten lines to fit the intended width, i.e. to *justify* [them](#sn:previous-chapter):